 For me it’s the classics: a lot of water, Advil, and coffee (but not on an empty stomach!).
 While some people suggest eating greasy foods, I actually steer away from that—eating a huge unhealthy breakfast makes me feel more sluggish and gross.
 I suggest something like eggs and a piece of whole wheat toast to give you a nice boost of protein and energy.
 Then you just need to stay hydrated, try to avoid talking to people, and bide your time until you can go snuggle in bed at home.

 My secret weapon is Pedialyte.
 You may think it’s only for children recovering from a stomach illness.
 But guess what?
 The ‘kid-approved’ drink is also the ideal hangover cure.
 They now sell it in packets that you can just add to water.
 It gives you all the electrolytes you need to make it through the day.

-If I'm badly hungover, there’s little I can do about it apart from the standard Aspirin, lots of water and junk food (although I try to eat healthy despite the burger cravings).
-What works best for me is being conscious of how much I'm drinking the night before—I aim to drink a glass of water regularly throughout the night and then a bottle of Gatorade before I sleep.
+If I’m badly hungover, there’s little I can do about it apart from the standard aspirin, a lot of water, and junk food (although I try to eat healthy despite the burger cravings).
+What works best for me is being conscious of how much I’m drinking the night before—I aim to drink a glass of water regularly throughout the night and then a bottle of Gatorade before I sleep.

 Drink three glasses of water before going to bed!
 Coconut water and bananas are your allies—replenish the potassium the booze drained from your system!

-I don't know if this is advice on how to deal with it, but one piece of advice I follow that was handed down from a manager is this: ‘When you are out with co-workers and it is visible [that you’ve had a lot to drink], you should have the goal to be the first one in the office the next day.
+I don’t know if this is advice on how to deal with it, but one piece of advice I follow that was handed down from a manager is this: ‘When you’re out with co-workers and it’s visible [that you’ve had a lot to drink], you should have the goal to be the first one in the office the next day.
 Champions play hurt!’